-Two Sword Lengths: Losers' Consent and Violence in National Legislatures
+Two Sword Lengths Apart: Credible Commitment Problems and Physical Violence in Multi-party Elected National Legislatures

-Keywords: legislatures, violence, electoral proportionality, institutional design, democratic consolidation, losers' consentworking papers series
+Keywords: legislatures, violence, electoral proportionality, institutional design, democratic consolidationworking papers series

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.